PatWie/cuda-design-patterns/README.md

 **Reasons:**

-- Switching between different devices is obvious.
+- Switching between different devices is straight-forward.
-- Understanding unit-tests which compare the output becomes more easy.
+- Understanding unit-tests which compare and verify the output becomes more easy.

 ## Shared Memory